SRSteinkamp/srspage/_posts/2020-05-01-Reaction-Time-Analysis-Ex-Gauss.md

 as condition 1 \> condition 2.
 ![]({{ site.baseurl }}/images/unnamed-chunk-14-1.png)

-For completeness sake I also calculated the average t-value for each of the pairing, next to the proportion of false positive results.
+For completeness' sake, I also calculated the average t-value for each of the pairing, next to the proportion of false positive results.

 | Pairing       |  Mu\_p|   Mu\_t|  Tau\_p|  Tau\_t|